-Online advertising campaigns aim to display details of a product to the person who is most likely to want it.
+Digital ad fraud (advertising fraud) is the falsification of the number of times a digital advertisement is clicked on or displayed, which impacts online advertising campaigns – as they aim to display details of a product only to the person who is most likely to want it.
 In return, the advertiser’s revenue increases and the publisher is rewarded with an advertising fee.
-Digital ad fraud (advertising fraud) is the falsification of the number of times a digital advertisement is clicked on or displayed.

 This is a particularly vital topic for marketers to understand.
 Fraudulent advertising can make a significant dent in marketing budgets and skew performance results to the detriment of future strategies.

 Digital (online) ad fraud is typically carried out by competitors or fraudulent publishers who utilise automated bot traffic to repeatedly click on ads.
 In this instance, money is paid by the advertiser to the publisher and the advertising platform, with the potential to defraud a business of huge sums of money.

 Advertisers are left paying for adverts that are displayed to non-existent users and publishers suffer increased chargebacks, as advertisers start to identify the number of adverts they suspect have been displayed to invalid traffic (known as IVT).
 Ad exchanges will detect levels of IVT and when they are too high, can block sites from accessing the exchange.

 At Netacea, we work with publishing sites to identify IVT and give site owners a choice regarding how they handle the fraudulent advertising traffic.
 This could be by blocking a user from accessing the site, or by returning content but not adding ads to the page.
 Either way, the result is a drop in IVT.

 If you suspect digital ad fraud is being carried out on, there are several identifying factors to be aware of:

 - Repeated visits from the same user agent and spikes in traffic